ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 2.2 Definition of Actor Models

 The `Actor Model` represents a specific `Actor` within the system.
-Below, we define the `Actor Model` for the implementation scenario.
+Below, we define the `Actor Models` for the implementation scenario.

 There are two types of `Actors` in this context: